HOT TOPICS

 √ TIP: Many manufacturers will offer extended warranties on their equipment if you follow their service guidelines on newly installed systems.

-National Fire Protection Association (NFPA) is the foremost authority on installation and maintenance of fire systems and therefore the go-to guide for determining when and how to maintain your fire systems.
+The National Fire Protection Association (NFPA) is the foremost authority on installation and maintenance of fire systems and therefore the go-to guide for determining when and how to maintain your fire systems.
+However, the codes change and new editions are released.
+More importantly, your state or local jurisdiction adopts a specific edition (i.e. NFPA 72, 2019 edition).
+So it's imperative that you follow the correct edition of the code, not necessarily the latest edition of the code.

-√ TIP: Go to www.nfpa.org to find the NFPA codes pertaining to you fire system(s).
+√ TIP: Go to www.nfpa.org to find the NFPA codes pertaining to your fire system(s).

 Communicating your goals and budget for your fire protection program to your fire system contractor is vital.
 Your contractor cannot design a program to meet your budget or goals if he or she doesn’t know what they are.
-Because there are so many different factors that go into decided on a maintenance program that is right for you systems and facility, your service provider needs to know your goals in order weigh the factors and determine the best program to fit your specific needs.
+Because there are so many different factors that go into deciding on a maintenance program that is right for your fire systems and facility, your service provider needs to know your goals in order to weigh the factors and determine the best program to fit your specific needs.

-This post is contributed by Tiffany Konenkamp, the Service Operations Manager of the Alarm & Special Hazards Division at Century Fire Protection.
+This post is contributed by Tiffany Konenkamp, Division Manager of the Alarm & Special Hazards Division at Century Fire Protection.